The Shapley Value of Classifiers in Ensemble Games: Related Work

-The \textit{Shapley} value \cite{shapley1953value} is a solution technique which distributes the gains of the grand coalition in a transferable utility cooperative game \cite{tu_games}.
-It is widely known for its axiomatic properties \cite{chalkiadakis2011computational} such as \textit{efficiency} and its factorial time exact computation which makes it intractable for games with a large number of players.
-Hence, general \cite{maleki,shapley_mle} and game class specific \cite{fatima2008linear} approximation techniques have been proposed to obtain estimates of it.
-In Table \ref{tab:shapley_comparison} we compare various approximation schemes in terms of having certain desired properties.
+The \textit{Shapley} value \cite{shapley1953value} is a solution to the problem of distributing the gains among players in a transferable utility cooperative game \cite{tu_games}.
+It is widely known for its desirable axiomatic properties \cite{chalkiadakis2011computational} such as \textit{efficiency} and linearity.
+However, exact computation of Shapley value takes factorial time, making it intractable in games with a large number of players.
+General \cite{maleki,shapley_mle} and game specific \cite{fatima2008linear} approximation techniques have been proposed.
+In Table \ref{tab:shapley_comparison}, we compare various approximation schemes with respect to certain desired properties.

-The Monte Carlo permutation sampling (\textit{MC}) and its truncated variant (\textit{TMC}) generate random permutations of the players to estimate the Shapley value with the average of marginal contributions \cite{shapley_monte_carlo,shapley_permutation,maleki}.
-The errors of these approximations are bounded, but the stochastic sampling gives a non-exact estimate.
-In order to create a tractable approximation \cite{shapley_mle} proposes a multilinear extension (\textit{MLE}) of the Shapley value which gives exact estimates in linear time.
+Shapley values can be approximated using a Monte Marlo {\em MC} sampling of the permutations of players and also with a truncated Monte Carl sampling variant {\em TMC}~\cite{shapley_monte_carlo,shapley_permutation,maleki}.
+A more tractable approximation is proposed in \cite{shapley_mle}, using a multilinear extension (\textit{MLE}) of the Shapley value.
 A variant of this technique \cite{shapley_mmle_1,shapley_mmle_2} calculates the value of large players explicitly and applies the \textit{MLE} technique to small ones.
 The only approximation technique tailored to weighted voting games is the expected marginal contributions method (\textit{EMC}) which estimates the Shapley values based on contributions to varying size coalitions.
-Our proposed algorithm \textit{Troupe} builds on \textit{EMC} as it is error bound, exact, and specific to our setting.
+Our proposed algorithm \textit{Troupe} builds on \textit{EMC}.